TheLovinator1/jackett/README.md

 ## Docker

 This Docker image is using [Ubuntu 22.04](https://hub.docker.com/_/ubuntu/) as base image.
-It Jackett runs as a user with the id `1000`.
+Jackett runs as a user with the id `1000`.

 ## Running Jackett behind a reverse proxy